AnimateDead Documents

 WraithOrchestrator(s) aka Master nodes

 Takes the reanimation jobs and termination information and assigns a priority to new jobs.
 This way, paths with higher priority will be explored first.
-Reanimation jobs and termination information is put onto the “MANAGER_QUEUE = reanimations" queue and new jobs are transferred to WORKERS_QUEUE.
+Reanimation jobs and termination information is put onto the “MANAGER_QUEUE = reanimations"

 In the latest commit of this project, Master nodes are also run in a distributed fashion and use a Redis datastore to sync with each other.
 This helps add fresh reanimation tasks to the executions queue quicker.